cclib/cclib/doc/sphinx/data_notes.rst

 * ``wall_time``: A list of datetime.timedeltas containing the wall time of each calculation in the output.
 * ``warnings``: A list of strings, each of which is a warning produced during a calculation.

 The implementation and coverage of metadata is currently inconsistent.
-In the future, metadata may receive its own page similar to `extracted data`_.
+In the future, metadata may receive its own page similar to :doc:`extracted data <data>`.

 .. _metadata: https://en.wikipedia.org/wiki/Metadata